![]() |

 - Carnation Cook Book, by Mary Blake, 1943

-Huh.
 Well, uh, thanks.
 I guess that answers the question, though now I'm kinda sorry I asked.
 Doesn't sound appealing yet, but maybe the recipes will help.
-Then again, probably not. |
+Then again, probably not.

-Can you feel your arteries harden while you're reading this?
-My favourite part is where you're supposed to wrap bacon strips around each individual meatball.
-Assuming they're sort of average-sized meatballs, and you're working with 3 pounds of meat, my guess is you'd end up with at least 60 of them.
+at least 60 of them.
 Even if you were only using half a strip of bacon on each one, that's still an awful lot of bacon, my friend.
 I like the way they weasel out of that by not specifying that you have to buy, say, two 1-pound packages of bacon to complete the recipe.
-My second favourite part is where they tell you to add salt to the gravy.
-Twice. |

-is bad news, right?
-Why anyone would take the time to painstakingly shape ground meat to simulate chicken legs
+You instinctively know a recipe that calls itself "mock" anything is bad news, right?
+Why anyone would take the time to painstakingly shape ground meat to simulate chicken legs is beyond me.

 I'm a little disappointed by the absence of Irradiated Milk.
-A dish like this doesn't seem complete without a super-creamy
+A dish like this doesn't seem complete without a super-creamy gravy liberally seasoned with salt.

-would want to make it?
-Gelatin-based atrocities seem almost too easy a target for mockery, but this one looked
+a savoury gelatin-based...thing I didn't bother scanning in the recipe.
+Really, is there anyone out there who would want to make it?
+Gelatin-based atrocities seem almost too easy a target for mockery, but this one looked so gross I had to include it.

-so gross I had to include it.
 I'm a little puzzled by the description of the garnish as "onion cups filled with buttered carrots, bits of cranberry marmalade and parsley."
-Cookbook photos deteriorate over time, yes, but that's just unreal. |
+Cookbook photos deteriorate over time, yes, but that's just unreal.

-colouring is used with gleeful abandon.
-The orangey stuff is apricot-flavoured while the green stuff is...Pineapple
+This beauty is most notable for its garnishes and for the way in which food colouring is used with gleeful abandon.
+The orangey stuff is apricot-flavoured while the green stuff is...Pineapple Milk Sherbet?

 Maybe someone thought the natural pale yellow colour of pineapple would be bland, but this is no solution.